Why are you going to a conference?

 Oh, I can hear you muttering the next question already.
 “So, if I’m not there to sell a book, why would I spend all that money, take away all that time, burn up vacation days, leave the family (okay, that one perhaps is justification for a whole lot of things) or eat conference lunches for three days straight and not want to sell my book?”

 And here is my first and foremost answer:

-Or in other words, education, baby, education.
+, education, baby, education.
 This is the perfect time to fill in holes where your writing may be lacking.
 Yes, Lacking.